stijn-dejongh/lovecraft_public_domain/manuscript/polaris.md

 nothing in importance.
 To the watch-tower of Thapnen he sent me, there to serve as the eyes of our army.
 Should the Inutos attempt to gain the citadel by the narrow pass behind the peak Noton, and thereby surprise the garrison, I was to give the signal of fire which would warn the waiting soldiers and save the town from immediate disaster.

 Alone I mounted the tower, for every man of stout body was needed in the passes below.
 My brain was sore dazed with excitement and fatigue, for I had not slept in many days;
 yet was my purpose firm, for I loved my native land of Lomar, and the marble city of Olathoë that lies betwixt the peaks of Noton and Kadiphonek.

 But as I stood in the tower's topmost chamber, I beheld the horned waning moon, red and sinister, quivering through the vapours that hovered over the distant valley of Banof.
 And through an opening in the roof glittered the pale Pole Star, fluttering as if alive, and leering like a fiend and tempter.
 Methought its spirit whispered evil counsel, soothing me to traitorous somnolence with a damnable rhythmical promise which it repeated over and over:

- "Slumber, watcher, till the spheres
+> _"Slumber, watcher, till the spheres_
-Six and twenty thousand years
+> _Six and twenty thousand years_
-Have revolv'd, and I return
+> _Have revolv'd, and I return_
-To the spot where now I burn.
+> _To the spot where now I burn._
-Other stars anon shall rise
+> _Other stars anon shall rise_
-To the axis of the skies;
+> _To the axis of the skies;_
-Stars that soothe and stars that bless
+> _Stars that soothe and stars that bless_
-With a sweet forgetfulness:
+> _With a sweet forgetfulness:_
-Only when my round is o'er
+> _Only when my round is o'er_
-Shall the past disturb thy door. "
+> _Shall the past disturb thy door."_

 Vainly did I struggle with my drowsiness, seeking to connect these strange words with some lore of the skies which I had learnt from the Pnakotic manuscripts.
 My head, heavy and reeling, drooped to my breast, and when next I looked up it was in a dream; with the Pole Star grinning at me through a window from over the horrible swaying trees of a dream-swamp.
 And I am still dreaming.

 In my shame and despair I sometimes scream frantically, begging the dream-creatures around me to waken me ere the Inutos steal up the pass behind the peak Noton and take the citadel by surprise; but these creatures are daemons, for they laugh at me and tell me I am not dreaming.
 They mock me whilst I sleep, and whilst the squat yellow foe may be creeping silently upon us.